-The auditor's remuneration for the current period of £33k (2022: £30k) was borne by another Group company.
-No non-audit services were provided by the auditor to the Company during the current or prior year.
+The auditor's remuneration for the current period of $\pounds 37,000$ (2024: $\pounds 36,000$ ) was borne by another Group company.
+No prohibited non-audit services were provided by the auditor to the Company during the current or prior period.